With their sensitive and affectionate nature, they also make ideal pets for an active owner. Here are eight Brittany facts to know.

 Originally called the Brittany Spaniel, the AKC dropped the word “spaniel” from the name.
 The American breed fancy determined the dogs are less flushing dogs like spaniels and more of a pointing breed.

 4. Hunting Skills Serve Them Well in Dog Sports

 5. They’re Champions Inside and Outside the Ring

 Brittanys have earned the title of Dual Champion more than any other Sporting Group breed.
 In fact, the breed attained its 500th Dual Champion title in 2006.
 Only dogs that have been named both Show Champion and Field Champion win the title.

 Many Brittanys need at least an hour or more of vigorous exercise every single day.
 Let them blow off steam somewhere they can enjoy an unbridled run, play enthusiastically with the kids, or join you on the hunt.

-With their joie de vivre and attachment to their people, Brittanys can make wonderful pets.
+With their energy and attachment to their owners, Brittanys can make wonderful pets.
 Given enough exercise, they’re doting, patient, and gentle in the home.

-Brittanys are known for their gentle nature, and often don’t respond well to raised voices and harsh words.
-They need patient, positive training, and people who won’t leave them home alone for long periods of time.
+Brittanys are known for their gentle nature, and they often don’t respond well to raised voices and harsh words.
+They need patient and positive training, as well as owners who won’t leave them home alone for long periods of time.